app-sre/signalfx-prometheus-exporter/README.md

 ## Scraping metric groups

-Metrics can also be scraped based on a metric labels.
+Metrics can also be scraped based on a metric label.
 This can be enabled by providing grouping [configuration](docs/configuration.md).

 ```yaml